cujojs/meld/docs/api.md

 doSomething(1, 2); // Doesn't log anything

-// Add before advice directly to the original function
+// Add before advice directly to the original function.
 // This returns an advised function, so it's important
 // to use the return value.
 doSomething = meld.before(doSomething, function() {